 Royal Academy of Engineering Industrial Fellow in Railway Drainage Infrastructure Management

 Mappin Street, Sheffield, S1 3JD

 Room: Mappin E108

 By exploring new technologies and more cost-effective methods of hydro-environmental sensing my research aims to improve monitoring methods for the water industry, reduce costs and improve water system management.

 dr andy nichols

-Andy focuses on the science of flowing water surfaces, and the technology to measure them.
+One of Andy’s areas of interest is the science of flowing water surfaces, and the technology to measure them.
 This allows the use of their unique signatures to identify the hydraulic processes occurring within the flow.
-He aims to develop links with other important hydro-environmental processes such as greenhouse gas evasion, pollutant mixing, and sediment transport and has developed a number of sensing technologies for this purpose, resulting in two international patent applications and a number of national awards.
+He aims to develop links with other important hydro-environmental processes such as greenhouse gas evasion, pollutant mixing, and sediment transport and has worked on a number of sensing technologies for this purpose, resulting in two international patent applications and a number of national awards.
 His work ranges from laboratory studies in collaboration with academic colleagues to field studies with industrial partners and local authorities.

 Activities and Distinctions